wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 #Working with Templates {#chapter-templates-extra}
 So far, we've created several HTML templates for different pages within our Rango application.
 As you've created more and more templates, you may have noticed that a lot of the HTML code is actually repeated.
-As such, you could argue that we are therefore beginning to violate the [DRY Principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+We are violating the [DRY Principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 Furthermore, you might have noticed that the way we have been referring to different pages using *hard coded* URL paths.
-These are two issues we could definitely do without.
+Taken together, maintaining the site will be nightmare, because if we want to make a change to the general site structure or change a URL path, we will have to modify every template.

 In this chapter, we will use *template inheritance* to overcome the first problem, and the *URL template tag* to solve the second problem.
 We will start with addressing the latter problem first.